restful-ma/rest-ruler/docs/Rules/static/Lowercase-letters-should-be-preferred-in-URI-paths.md

 * Check path if it contains an uppercase letter, if so give a warning
 * Give the hint to use lowercase letters instead of uppercase

+### What is checked:
+* check if the path contains an uppercase letter
+* check if the path is empty or there are no paths

+### What is not checked:
+* presence of invalid delimiters

 ## Source

 [1] https://www.oreilly.com/library/view/rest-api-design/9781449317904/